Should I Watch..? Under Siege 2: Dark Territory

 Under Siege 2: Dark Territory is an action thriller film released in 1995 and is the sequel to the 1992 film Under Siege.
 Like its predecessor, the movie stars Steven Seagal as ex US Navy SEAL Casey Ryback who is called into action again on board a train hijacked by terrorists.
 The film is directed by Geoff Murphy and is his most financially successful film to date, grossing just over $100 million worldwide.
 The title refers to a railroad term for a section of railroad track that has no train signals and communication between train dispatchers and railroad workers isn't possible.
 Such areas, known as dark territories, are more likely to see train collisions than normal.
 The film was not as well received as Under Siege and also took less than the first film at the box office.
-Despite his more negative reaction to this project, Seagal would negotiate his way into the director's chair for his pet project On Deadly Ground (1) by agreeing to appear in this so I imagine he's fairly philosophical about it.
+Despite his overall reluctance to this project, Seagal would negotiate his way into the director's chair for his pet project On Deadly Ground by agreeing to appear in this so I imagine he's fairly philosophical about it.

 What's it about?

 Now that he has retired from the US Navy, Casey Ryback is now working as a chef at a café in Denver.
 Escorting his estranged niece Sarah to Los Angeles to visit her father's grave, Casey decides to make a trip of it and together, they board the Grand Continental train travelling through the Rocky Mountains towards Los Angeles.
 However, armed mercenaries take over the train mid-way through the journey and herd the terrified passengers to the back of the train as hostages.